Gregorio (footballer)

 Gregorio Manuel Salvador Elá (born 9 September 1981), also known as Gregorio, is an Equatoguinean retired footballer who played as a defender.
 He was a member of Equatorial Guinea national team.
 He also holds Spanish citizenship.

 Personal life

-Gregorio, who also holds Spanish citizenship, is mulatto.
-His father (white), Juan Salvador, is of Spanish origin and his mother (black), Purificación Elá, is a fang women from Equatorial Guinea.
+Gregorio also holds Spanish citizenship.
+His father, Juan Salvador, is of Spanish origin and his mother, Purificación Elá, is a fang woman from Equatorial Guinea.
 His brother, Chupe, is also a footballer.